Skip to content

 Book Review: "How to Solve It" by G. Pólya

 “How to Solve It: A New Aspect of Mathematical Method” is a classic work by Hungarian mathematician George Pólya, first published in 1945.
-The book is a guide on problem-solving, especially mathematical problems, and it is written with the intent to develop problem-solving skills in the reader.
-It has influenced many areas of thinking and problem-solving beyond mathematics, including computer science, programming, artificial intelligence, and more.
+The book is a guide to mathematical problem-solving and is written to develop strong problem-solving skills in the reader.
+It has influenced many areas, including computer science, programming, and artificial intelligence.

-Pólyas book appears on many reading lists about software, maths and algorithms, and, although it can be a bit hard to read at times, it’s definitely worth the try.
-The writing style is sometimes odd an abstract and feels slightly outdated, which doesn’t come as a surprise given the year the book was published.
-“How to Solve It” is mostly written in the format of a dialogue between teacher and student.
+Even today Pólya’s book appears on many reading lists about software, maths and algorithms, although the writing style feels antiquated.
+“How to Solve It” is, for the most part, a dialogue between teacher and student.
 Pólya doesn’t just try to teach the reader how to solve problems, but also how to become a better teacher.
-He imparts how to interact with a student and what questions to ask, in order to make them solve problems and learn to solve them on their own.
+He shows how to interact with students and what questions to ask, to make them solve problems and learn to solve them on their own.

-The book is divided into four parts and revolves around the four steps of the problem-solving method.
-Those steps can be found at the very first part of the book.
+The book revolves around the four steps of the problem-solving method.

 The Pólya Method